 So far under Trump’s Presidency, actual LGBTQ rights haven’t actually come under direct assault (though the administration has certainly leaned toward allowing for certain types of persecution in less direct ways).
 But many would argue that the general social climate in the U.S. has turned against members of this community in troubling ways.
 Trump’s rise to the White House has, whether directly or indirectly, given a larger platform to those who do not see all Americans as equal, and the administration has done little to stop their rhetoric or influence.
 Throughout June, the White House neglected to acknowledge LGBT Pride Month, and polls have indicated that LGBTQ community members feel less safe under this administration.

 These are serious problems, and they’re why LGBTQ groups and leaders are largely working against the Trump agenda.
 But there is also reason to believe that impeachment is actually a dangerous prospect for the community.
-That’s because it would almost certainly lead us to President Mike Pence (unless Pence was also implicated in the collusion investigation), and Pence actually has a more problematic history on LGBTQ rights than does Trump or anyone else in the administration.
+That’s because it would almost certainly lead us to President Mike Pence (unless Pence was also implicated in the collusion investigation by the criminal lawyers involved), and Pence actually has a more problematic history on LGBTQ rights than does Trump or anyone else in the administration.

 Simply put, Pence has a long history of anti-LGBTQ stances, from opposing the repeal of Don’t Ask, Don’t Tell, to suggesting that gay couples signal “societal collapse.”
 He has opposed gay marriage, supported conversion therapy, and has fought against legislation designed to reduce hate crimes.
 Overall, he’s indicated an actual willingness to resist and diminish LGBTQ rights with a pen in his hand and legislation on his desk.